 Assessment of environmental impacts and cumulative effects

 The developer will be responsible for the identification and assessment of effects of the development on the biophysical and human environment and for the assessment of cumulative effects resulting from the development in combination with past, present and reasonably foreseeable developments and activities.
 The Review Board acknowledges that much of the proposed development corridor has recently been subject to considerable study of baseline conditions and assessment of potential effects of the proposed Mackenzie Gas Project, also a linear development.
 The developer is encouraged to utilize information and lessons learned from the assessment of this project in the preparation of its DAR.
-Further, developer is encouraged to utilize lessons learned from the existing Norman Wells pipeline.
+Further, the developer is encouraged to utilize lessons learned from the existing Norman Wells pipeline.

 Effects Assessment